+[CID6562]

 An AP sets the DNS Server IPv4 address Present bit to 1 if the IPv4 DNS server IPv4 address is present in the element and sets it to 0 otherwise.
+This field is set to 0 if bit0 of the IP Address Response Control field is set to 1 or if bit0 of IP Address Response Control field is set to 0 and bit1 of IP Address Response Control field is set to 0.

 An AP sets the DNS Server IPv6 address Present bit to 1 if the IPv6 DNS server IPv6 address is present in the element and sets it to 0 otherwise.
+This field is set to 0 if bit0 of the IP Address Response Control field is set to 1 or if bit0 of IP Address Response Control field is set to 0 and bit3 of IP Address Response Control field is set to 0.

 An AP sets the IPv4 DNS Server MAC Address Present bit to 1 if the MAC address to which IPv4 based DNS queries may be sent is present in the element and sets it to 0 otherwise.
+This field shall be set to 0 if bit0 of the IP Address Response Control field is set to 1 or if bit0 of IP Address Response Control field is set to 0 and bit1 of the IP Address Response Control field is set to 0.